sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

-# SSELFIE Studio - AI Personal Branding Platform
+# SSELFIE Studio

 ## Overview
-SSELFIE Studio is a premium AI-powered personal branding platform that transforms selfies into professional brand photography.
-Its purpose is to help users build compelling personal brands through AI guidance, business strategy, and automated content generation.
-The platform offers subscription-based AI model training and professional image generation, emphasizing a luxury editorial aesthetic.
+SSELFIE Studio is an AI-powered personal branding platform designed to transform selfies into professional brand photos.
+It features two primary AI personalities, Maya (AI photographer) and Victoria (AI strategist), supported by a sophisticated multi-agent AI system.
+The platform aims to provide users with professional-grade personal branding assets by integrating advanced AI services for image generation and conversational interactions, targeting the personal branding and professional imaging market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.